COMCIFS/cif_ed/README.md

 This GitHub project contains:

 * cif_ed.dic : a draft electron diffraction dictionary.
-This is currently set up as a new extension dictionary, but if in the end only few new data names are needed, it may be incorporated into the core (and possibly imgCIF) dictionaries.
+This is currently set up as a new extension dictionary, but if in the end only few new data names are needed, it may be incorporated into the core dictionary.
+* draft_new_items.dic: a file containing additional definitions that are more likely to be incorporated in the future in the imgCIF dictionary
 * docs : a folder containing supporting documentation.
   * docs/ed.pdf : a PDF typeset representation of the draft dictionary to facilitate review by people unfamiliar with DDL formalism.
   * docs/proposal.md : the initial proposals of the NanED standardisation committee, with suggested enhancements.